Newton Heath and Moston tram stop

 Newton Heath and Moston is a Manchester Metrolink tram stop in Newton Heath, Manchester.
-It is on the Oldham and Rochdale Line and on the border of fare zones 2 and 3.
-It is located in an embankment east of Dean Lane (road).
-This tram stop was converted from Dean Lane railway station which ceased operation in 2009, and the tram stop was constructed and opened in its place on 13 June 2012.
+It is on the Oldham and Rochdale Line and in both fare zones 2 and 3.
+This stop was opened to Metrolink on 13 June 2012, after previously serving as a railway station from 1880 to 2009.
+This stop has step-free access.

+The stop is located east of and below the Dean Lane road bridge in a railway cutting.
+It is near to Newton Heath TMD and Lightbowne Country Park, and the tram stop only has a single platform.

 History

-A Northern Rail service to Manchester Victoria approaching Dean Lane station on 26 January 2008.
+A Northern Rail service to Manchester Victoria approaching Dean Lane station: January 2008.